yWorks/generator-yfiles-app/README.md

 # generator-yfiles-app [![NPM version][npm-image]][npm-url]
-> A yeoman generator that scaffolds a yFiles for HTML powered application.
-Requires local yFiles package.
+> A yeoman generator that scaffolds a [yFiles for HTML](http://www.yworks.com/yfileshtml) powered application.
+Requires a local yFiles for HTML package which can be [obtained and evaluated here](https://www.yworks.com/products/yfiles-for-html/evaluate).

 ## Installation